-After the NCO Course, training continues as a fighter, helicopter, transport aircraft or UAV assistant mechanic in the Defence Forces' and Border Guard's flight units (Air Force Academy, Satakunta Air Command, Karelia

-Air Command, Lapland Air Command, Utti Jaeger Regiment, Pori Brigade's Satakunta Artillery Regiment, Air Patrol Squadron).
+After the NCO Course, training continues as assistant fighter, helicopter, transport aircraft mechanics training in the Defence Forces' or Border Guard's flight units (Air Force Academy, Satakunta Air Wing, Karelia Air Wing, Lapland Air Wing, Utti Jaeger Regiment, Helsinki base of the Border Guard's Air Patrol Squadron).

-Some of the students in the NCO Course's aircraft maintenance programme are admitted to the Air Force's reserve officer training.
+Some of the students in the NCO Aircraft Maintenance Programme are admitted to the Air Force's reserve officer training.

-The NCO Course's aircraft maintenance programme is arranged twice a year.
+The NCO Aircraft Maintenance Programme is arranged twice a year.
 The application deadline for the January contingent is 1 September and for the July contingent 1 March.
 Approximately 65 trainees are chosen for each contingent.